Newsom wants tax rebate, touts 'California Way' of governing

 Newsom's proposal, announced during his annual State of the State address, would likely come in the form of a tax rebate.
 But the governor gave no specifics, saying he will work with legislative leaders “to put money back in the pockets of Californians to address rising gas prices.”

-Dee Dee Myers, Newsom's senior adviser, told reporters the rebate would likely total in the billions of dollars and be limited to people who have a car.
-People who are living in the country illegally would also be eligible for the rebate, which could occur as soon as this spring.
+Dee Dee Myers, Newsom's senior adviser, told reporters one option is to send the rebate to California residents who have a car, including people who are living in the country illegally.
+The money could go out as soon as this spring, pending legislative approval.

 In a wide-ranging address, Newsom also warned that authoritarianism isn’t just rising overseas, using his election-year speech to offer “a California Way” as the antidote to what he called the “agents of a national anger machine.”